jax-ml/jax/jax/experimental/jax2tf/README.md

 requires sharded (not replicated) arguments or results and the lowered function is used outside a `tf.function` context (see b/255511660).

+Another limitation is that today only TPUs have integrated with XLA SPMD support in serving, while CPUs and GPUs don't have e2e XLA SPMD support yet in TensorFlow.
+Executing a jax2tf converted tf.function with `XlaSharding` ops on CPUs and GPUs will simply ignore all the `XlaSharding` ops.

 Note that when saving a model, the parameters to the model are wrapped with `tf.Variable` before calling the lowered function (see [above](#saved_model_with_parameters)), therefore outside of the `XlaSharding` wrapper.